AdaCore/spark2014/lrm/source/packages.rst

 The *variable* declarations are only visible to clients of Q if they are declared in the ``visible_part`` of Q which is not considered good practice in general for public (non-private) packages.
-The declarations of all other variables are hidden from the user of Q.
+The declarations of all other variables are hidden from a client of Q.
 Though the variables are hidden they still form part (or all) of the state of Q and this hidden state cannot be ignored for static analyses and proof.
 State abstraction is the means by which this hidden state